fireflycons/tips-for-CKA-CKAD-CKS/README.md

         * Any foreground process other than the PSI software.
 This includes programs that may be running in the system tray (Windows)
         * Hypervisor services (Hyper-V, VMware, Parallels, KVM etc.)
         * Docker
-        * Cloud Drive applications (GoogleDrive, OneDrive etc.)
+        * Cloud Drive applications (GoogleDrive, OneDrive, DropBox etc.)
         * Command prompts (even if they are started by a service).
 This got me for a bit, as I had an Icecast server running as a service and this opened an invisible command prompt.
         * Services related to interfacing with phones.
+        * Remote access services (TeamViewer, Webex, LogMeIn etc.)
+        * Collaboration software (MS Teams, Zoom, Slack etc.)
 * Now you have to do all the photo and video fun!
 It is well worth having an external camera on a USB port with a fairly long cable for this.
 In this part of the check-in process you may be requested to record videos, or it may be interactive with the proctor.
 I have experienced both cases.
 In the case where you record the video yourself, all the video segments record for 15 seconds.
 You get the option to re-take or continue after each photo and video.
 You have to
    1. Take a photo of your ID.
 This step is usually before the proctor arrives.
    1. The following steps may or may not be interactive with the proctor: